CopyPasteFail/articles-rss-to-podcast/README.md

 ## Feed configuration

 Create one config per feed in `configs/`.
-You can start by duplicating `configs/geektime.env` and editing it (or use the snippet below as a reference):
+You can start by duplicating `configs/geektime.env` and editing it (or use the snippet below as a reference).
+Most commands in this guide use the Geektime feed for illustration—swap in your own filename/slug whenever you create or run a different feed:

 ```bash
 # Source RSS